DataBiosphere/FHIR/kube/README.md

     <img src="https://github.com/DataBiosphere/FHIR/workflows/ANVIL%20-%20Tests/badge.svg" /></a>
 </p>

-These are the deployment scripts for the adapters and the FHIR server.
+These are the deployment scripts for the adapters and the FHIR server

-Note: This is just a quick reference guide to deployment to the Broad FHIR server.
+Note: This is just a quick reference guide for manual deployment to the Broad FHIR server.
 [For more details on custom deployment read the Deployment documentation](../docs/DEPLOYMENT.md)

 ## Getting started

-Configure `kubectl` with gcloud.
+Configure `kubectl` with gcloud

 ```
 gcloud container clusters get-credentials broad-fhir-cluster --region=us-east1-b